nnh242/git-test/instructions.md

 11. Now create a pull request: base: master compare: add-5-names.
 Merge and close this pull request.

-If you experience any errors or git conflicts in this exercise, please list the details, error messages and show me how you troubleshoot and resolve the conflict.
-The goal is to have this file content on master branch:
+When you experience any errors or git conflicts in this exercise, please list the details, error messages and show me how you troubleshoot and resolve the conflict.
+The goal is to resolve conflicted files to have this file content on master branch:
 SITES = [
     "https://test1.com",
     "https://test2.com",